Airborne radioactivity increase in Europe in autumn 2017: Possible source

-Initially, there was no indication given for the source of these radioactive particles, apart from an October 2017 statement coming from German authorities estimating the source in the east, at more than 1,000 km from Germany.
+Initially there was no indication given for the source of these radioactive particles apart from an October 2017 statement coming from German authorities estimating the source in the east: more than 1,000 km from Germany.
 A later report from the German Federal Radiation Protection Service ruled in the South of the Urals and other potential locations.

 The Federal Service for Hydrometeorology and Environmental Monitoring of Russia (Roshydromet) said that Ru-106 activity in St. Petersburg was at 115.4 μBq/m^{3} from October 2 to 6.

 The French Institute of Radioprotection and Nuclear Security (IRSN) ruled out the emissions as coming from a nuclear reactor, estimating that it should have come either from a treatment site or from a center producing radioactive medicine.
 They estimated the source to be south of the Ural mountains, between the Urals and the Volga river, in Russia or Kazakhstan.

 Roshydromet then issued a report describing a rise in beta activity of aerosols and surfaces at all monitoring posts in South Ural from September 25 to October 1, 2017.
 In two aerosol samples, an increase in Ru-106 activity was detected.
 On September 26 and 27, Ru-106 decay products were detected in the Republic of Tatarstan.
 On September 27 and 28, high pollution levels of aerosols and surfaces was detected in Volgograd and Rostov-on-Don.
 In two aerosol samples from Chelyabinsk Oblast, 986- and 440-fold activity increases were measured, as compared to the preceding month.

 The Mayak reprocessing and isotope production plant is widely suspected as the source.
 Authorities there and at Rosatom, the Russian state company running the nuclear industry, have denied a link.

 On 21 November 2017, Russia reversed itself by confirming that a radiation spike was recorded at two monitoring facilities within 62 mi of the plant.
 Russia states the published data is not sufficient to establish the air pollution source and government denies it has had any measurements or admissions of any incident.

 Rosatom initially stated that it had not carried out any operations that could have led to the isotope's release into the atmosphere "for many years".
 In December 2017, however, senior Mayak executive Yuri Morkov admitted that ruthenium-106 is routinely released as part of the plant's processing of spent nuclear fuel.
 Morkov characterized the amount released as "insignificant" and denied Mayak was the source of the radiation spike.